segmentio/segment-docs/src/connections/reverse-etl/reverse-etl-source-setup-guides/databricks-setup.md

 1. Log in to your Databricks account.
 2. Navigate to **Workspaces** and select the workspace you want to use.
 3. Select **SQL** in the main navigation.
 4. Select **SQL Warehouses** and select the warehouse you want to use.
-Note that Segment does not support Compute.
+Note that Segment doesn't support the `Compute` connection parameter.
 5. Go to the **Connection details** tab.
 6. In a new tab on your browser, go to the Segment app.
 7. Navigate to **Connections > Sources > Reverse ETL**.